crd230/crd230.github.io/lab0.md

 ##  [1]  1  2  3  4  5  6  7  8  9 10
 ```

 The above also demonstrates something about how R resolves function arguments.
-You can always specify in `name = value` form.
+When you use a function, you can always specify all the arguments in `arg = val` form.
 But if you do not, R attempts to resolve by position.
 So in the code above, it is assumed that we want a sequence `from = 1` that goes `to = 10` because we typed 1 before 10.
 Type in 10 before 1 and see what happens.
 Since we didn't specify step size, the default value of `by` in the function definition is used, which ends up being 1 in this case.

 Each argument requires a certain type of data type.
 For example, you'll get an error when you use a character in `seq()`